sensu/sensu-docs/content/sensu-go/5.21/operations/control-access/ad-auth.md

 ---
-title: "Configure Active Directory (AD) authentication to access Sensu"
+title: "Configure Active Directory (AD) authentication"
 linktitle: "Authenticate with AD"
 description: "In addition to built-in basic authentication, Sensu includes commercial support for authentication using Active Directory (AD).
 Read this guide to configure an AD authentication provider."
 weight: 10